 The tank size also matters.
 Big aquarium will let your fish have more space to roam around and avoid a crayfish.

-Choose small and less aggressive species of crayfish, like Dwarf Mexican crayfish.
+Instead of aggressive species like Blue crayfish or Red crayfish, choose small and less aggressive species of crayfish, like Dwarf Mexican crayfish.
 Read my article “Dwarf Mexican Crayfish – Detailed Guide: Care, Diet, and Breeding”.

 Crayfish and Big Fish